edifice.use_state#

 )

-If any of the updater functions raises an exception, then all state updates will be cancelled and the state value will be unchanged for the next render.
+If any of the updater functions raises an exception then Edifice will crash.

 def Stateful(self):